 - Understood and appreciated the claims to which he/she ought to give effect

 If there is any indication that the deceased wrote their Will while they were not of sound mind, a legal challenge may arise.
 Usually, such claims occur when the deceased wrote their Will shortly before their death and had been diagnosed with a physical/mental condition that affected their mental capabilities.

 If there is any suspicion that the testator was pressured into naming a beneficiary – or indeed pressured into disinheriting a certain beneficiary – then he/she has been put under undue influence.
 These claims often relate to testators who were frail, elderly or in some way vulnerable.
 Because of this, an individual was able to coerce them into writing a Will from which they benefitted.

 When writing a Will, you are allowed to leave your assets to whomever you choose – with some exceptions.

 In Ireland, the Succession Act 1965 states that proper financial provision must be awarded to a spouse.
-This should amount to half the estate if there are no children, or one third of the estate if there are children.
-Also, the deceased has a moral duty to provide proper financial provision for their child, even if that child is an adult.
+This should amount to half the estate if there are no children, or one-third of the estate if there are children.
+Also, the deceased has a moral duty to provide proper financial provisions for their child, even if that child is an adult.